SowmyaVenky/ShriyaOnFire/README.md

 </code>

 * Now we have to start labeling these images for use.
+For some reason this does not work very well within the conda virtual env.
+The qt5 version conflict for some reason.
+That is why it is better to oepn a new command prompt and use that to launch the labelImg.

 <code>
-conda install pyqt=5
-conda install -c anaconda lxml pyrcc5 -o resources.py resources.qrc

 sudo apt-get install pyqt5-dev-tools

 git clone https://github.com/tzutalin/labelImg